locokit/locokit/packages/vue-components/README.md

 // then use <components.SingleTag />
 ```

-Autocomplete for properties and event is provided in IDE like VS Code :
+Autocomplete for properties and events is provided in IDE like VS Code :

 ![demo SignInForm](./docs/demo-signin.gif)